-REA’s policy includes a commitment to promote diversity and equality in the workplace and states clearly that discrimination based on age, disability, ethnicity, gender, marital status, political opinion, race, religion or sexual orientation will not be tolerated.
-As of 31 December 2019, 40 ethnicities and five religions were represented in the group’s workforce.
+The policy includes a commitment to promote diversity and equality in the workplace and states clearly that discrimination based on age, disability, ethnicity, gender, marital status, political opinion, race, religion or sexual orientation will not be tolerated.
+As at the end of 2020, 40 ethnicities and 5 religions were represented in the group’s workforce.

 The group pays careful attention to the gender balance within its workforce.
-At the end of 2019, women accounted for 23% of REA’s workforce, including 19% of the management team.
+At the end of 2020, women accounted for 23 per cent of the group’s workforce, including 18% of the management team.

-The gender committee aims to drive and improve gender diversity in the workplace.
-The committee’s members are managers and staff with relevant knowledge and expertise to advise on and help implement the group’s policy with respect to equality and diversity.
+There is a gender committee in place to drive and improve gender diversity in the workplace.
+The committee’s members are managers and employees with relevant knowledge and expertise to advise on and help implement the group’s policy with respect to equality and diversity.
 In collaboration with the human resources department, the committee considers relevant changes in regulatory guidance and recommends policy changes accordingly.
-Through subcommittees at the estates and in the mills, the committee seeks to ensure equality of opportunity and treatment at all levels in the group.
-To encourage respect for gender equality, the group holds special events to celebrate occasions such as International Women’s Day and the Indonesian women’s rights day, known as Kartini Day.
+Through sub-committees at the estates and in the mills, the committee seeks to ensure equality of opportunity and treatment at all levels in the group.

-In furtherance of the group’s commitment to the code of conduct that was established in 2011 and the group’s anti-bribery and anti-corruption policy, a whistleblowing procedure has been implemented for employees in Indonesia.
-This procedure is managed and facilitated by a professional independent third-party firm.
+The group has committed to a code of conduct that was established in 2011 and embodies the group’s anti-bribery and corruption policy as well as whistleblowing procedures.
+The whistleblowing procedures implemented for employees in Indonesia where the majority of the workforce is based, is managed and facilitated by a professional independent third-party firm.